Estimated reading time: 5 minutes

 Ask for copies of former performance appraisals.

-No matter how well you like a candidate, don’t forget to do reference checks.
+Reference checks are crucial.
+Don’t forget to do reference checks no matter how well you like a candidate.
 You’d be surprised what you can learn.

 Hiring Mistakes Manager Make